-Join John Nastos for an in-depth discussion in this video Writing user-defined functions, part of Learn Swift 2: The Basics.
+Join John Nastos for an in-depth discussion in this video Writing user-defined functions, part of Learning Swift 2.

 - [Voiceover] Now that you've seen some examples of calling existing functions it's time to understand how to write your own.
 A function definition starts with the keyword func which is short for function.
 That's followed by the function name.
 I'll call this function sayHello.
 The name is followed by a set of parentheses and inside that parentheses go the list of parameters, or arguments, that the function takes.
 I'll come back to this section but leave it as a function taking no arguments for now.
 After the parentheses, if the function is going to return a value you must specify that here.

 It uses an arrow made out of a dash and an angle bracket followed by the type that the function will return.
 In this case I want to return a string.
 Finally there are curly brackets that show the scope of the function.
 And inside my function I'll return the value Hello.
 To call this function, I just have to call it by name with parentheses, just as I did with print and the other examples earlier.
 Let's go back and add a parameter to the function.

 I want my function to print out a statement saying hello to a person.
 So I'm going to want to pass in the person's name to say hello to.
 Inside the parentheses I'll have a variable called name that will store the argument passed in.
 And in this case it's a string.
 Then in my return value I'll include that variable in the string.
 Then later on when I call the function I now have to pass in an argument.

 So I'll pass in the name Bob.
 Let's say I wanted to have a custom greeting instead of just the word Hello.
 I'll write a new function called customGreeting.
 This function will start out with the same parameter that I had before, name, which is a string.
 But this time I'll have a second parameter called greeting and it'll also be a string.
 Then I'll return a string type and use curly brackets to define the scope of the function.